Myths, Vendors & What AUSTRAC Won't Do to You

 There's a $19,000 penalty circulating in the industry.
 Practitioners are terrified they'll be fined for not filling in the right form or missing a report.

 AUSTRAC's CEO has said this repeatedly: "We don't penalise businesses who are trying their best to comply with laws.
 We never have and we won't in this instance."
 You can verify this yourself — AUSTRAC's website lists every enforcement action they've taken.
-You won't find a single small business punished for honest mistakes.
-Penalties are reserved for entities that willfully ignore their obligations or deliberately turn a blind eye to crime.
+To date, penalties have targeted serious, sustained non-compliance — entities that willfully ignored their obligations or deliberately turned a blind eye to crime — not small businesses making honest mistakes.
+That said, this reflects AUSTRAC's stated posture, not a legal guarantee: obligations still apply, and genuine effort is what matters.

 Myth #2: "I need to kick suspicious clients out of my business"